AnitaFRezCa/FRezCa-McGill/docs/source/Schedule.rst

 Schedule
 ========

 "Library" and "Cafe" events posted on the schedule are open to all U0 and U1 students enrolled in FRezCa courses.
-U0 and U1 Formal FrezCa sessions will be staffed by TA's, undergraduate student mentors, and occasionally even the course professors.
+U0 and U1 formal FrezCa sessions will be staffed by TA's, undergraduate student mentors, and occasionally even the course professors.

-.. list-table:: Fall 2020 Virtual FRezCa Sessions
+.. list-table:: **Fall 2020 Virtual FRezCa Sessions**
    :widths: 30 25 25 25 25 25
    :header-rows: 1